Law - Political Science - Administration

 Presentation

-The teaching provided during the first year of the Master's degree in General Private Law is designed to prepare students for the national examinations and competitions leading to access to the traditional judicial and legal professions.
-In this perspective, the essential subjects of civil law and civil procedure (in the program of the written exams), as well as fundamental rights and legal culture (in the program of the oral exams) are considered.
+The courses taught during the first year of the Master's in General Private Law aim to prepare students for national exams and competitive examinations that provide access to traditional legal and judicial professions.
+With this in mind, the program covers essential topics in civil law and civil procedure (covered in the written exams), as well as fundamental rights and legal culture (covered in the oral exams).

-The second year of the program aims to broaden the legal culture of the students while developing their critical spirit and stimulating their capacity for analysis.
+The second year of the program aims to broaden students' legal culture while developing their critical thinking and analytical skills.

-The first one, which can be done in alternation, is intended for those who wish to enter the professional life at the end of the training.
+The first, which can be completed on a work-study basis, is intended for those who wish to enter the workforce after graduation.

-The second allows those who wish to embark on an academic career to be introduced to legal research.
+The second allows those who wish to pursue an academic career to be introduced to legal research.

 Read more